cburges2/Hubitat/README.md

 # Hubitat
 Hubitat Drivers, Apps, and Dashboard Icons

-This repository contains my personal drivers and simple apps I wrote to use on Hubitat.
+This repository contains my personal drivers and simple apps I wrote, as well as other people's drivers and apps that I use with Hubitat.

 Dashboard Icons are hosted here: https://github.com/cburges2/ecowitt.github.io/tree/main/Dashboard%20Icons